What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 • Scholarly publication program: MME catalogues and monographs will be produced to fine art scholarly standards, peer-reviewed, distributed through academic and museum channels, and translated as appropriate for international audiences.
 These publications will constitute the critical apparatus that the mosaic field currently lacks — and they will function as appraisal infrastructure as much as scholarship.

-• Annual Equity Report with commissioned and acquired artist data: The MME’s Annual Equity Report will document all commissioned fees, acquisition prices, and artist compensation across all programs, and will be publicly accessible.
+• Equity and Accountability Report with commissioned and acquired artist data: The MME’s Equity and Accountability Report will document all commissioned fees, acquisition prices, and artist compensation across all programs, and will be publicly accessible.
 This will be the first systematic data collection on mosaic artist compensation published by any institution.
 It will not generate a full market database overnight.
 But it will begin the record.

 Conclusion: What the Institutions Choose to See

 Marc Chagall’s Four Seasons stands in a Chicago plaza, walked past by millions of people, and the scholarship on his work treats it as peripheral.
-Diego Rivera spent years on the UNAM mosaics, called them among his most ambitious undertakings, and the survey courses that taught generations of students about Rivera taught them about frescoes.
+Diego Rivera called his stadium mosaic at the UNAM the most important achievement of his life as an artist, and the survey courses that taught generations of students about Rivera taught them about frescoes.
 The artists who covered the walls of Hagia Sophia with the most technically complex and visually extraordinary pictorial program of the medieval world — their names are not in any record, because recording the names of people who made mosaics was not considered, at the time, worth the effort of inscription.
 The logic of institutional erasure is consistent across centuries and continents: the medium is always the reason, and the reason is always the category.

 The ceramics market spent four decades dismantling that logic for its medium.
 It did not do it through argument alone — through critics writing that Lucie Rie’s bowls were as good as paintings, which they were, and had always been.
-It did it through institutions taking specific actions that sent specific signals that market participants acted on: the V&A retrospective in 1982, the Christie’s Design category in the 1980s, the Turner Prize in 2003, the blue-chip galleries, the scholarly monographs, the acquisition records, the appraisal standards.
+It did it through institutions taking specific actions that sent specific signals that market participants acted on: the V&A retrospective in 1982, the dedicated ceramics auctions at Bonhams from 1988, the Design sale categories created in the 1990s, the Turner Prize in 2003, the blue-chip galleries, the scholarly monographs, the acquisition records, the appraisal standards.
 Each step was institutional.
 Each step changed the story.
 The story changed the price.

 Mosaic has not had those institutions.
 The Chagall Four Seasons has never had a major museum retrospective organized around it as a mosaic.
-The UNAM program has never been the subject of a catalog that placed Rivera’s mosaic work within the critical apparatus applied to his frescoes.
+The UNAM program — O’Gorman’s library and Rivera’s stadium alike — has never been the subject of a catalog that placed the mosaic work within the critical apparatus applied to the same artists’ paintings.
 The contemporary practitioners — the Sonia Kings, the artists working in Ravenna and in studios across Europe and the Iberian Peninsula and Latin America and Australia — have no auction category, no blue-chip gallery, no published appraisal standard, no institutional acquisition policy that says: this medium, in this context, is worth what fine art is worth.

 The Museum of Mosaic Environments is the institution that begins to change that.
 Not by arguing that mosaic is as good as painting — that argument has been available for as long as anyone has been making mosaics, and it has not been sufficient.
 But by doing what institutions do: acquiring works at published prices that become comparables, commissioning artists at fees that become reference points, producing scholarship that becomes the intellectual infrastructure for appraisal, insuring works at values that reflect their significance rather than their material reproduction cost, and publishing a record of all of it so that the next appraiser, the next collector, the next commissioning institution has somewhere to start.